OPCODE-Open-Spring-Fest/uni_access/.github/Contributor_Guide/Contributing.md

-# Contribute to card
+# Contribute to uni_access

-Thank you for taking the time to contribute to card!
+Thank you for taking the time to contribute to uni_access!
 We really appreciate it.

 Before contributing, please make sure to read the [Code of Conduct](../../CODE_OF_CONDUCT.md).
 We expect you to follow it in all your interactions with the project.

-## New to card?
+## New to uni_access?

-If you are new to card, please take a look at the [documentation](./Project_Tour.md).
+If you are new to uni_access, please take a look at the [documentation](./Project_Tour.md).
 It is a great place to start.

 ## New Contributor Guide